ShaunSHamilton/proof-of-stake/README.md

 **Hole**: Currently, any node can alter the blockchain code, and still mine a valid block.
 **Patch**: Blockchain (Rust code) should be compiled with a checksum, and if the checksum fails, the block is invalid.

+**Hole**: If low rep validator is chosen, perhaps its validations should be validated.

 ## Notes

 - Reputation is chance-based